D/S Norden

 Dampskibsselskabet Norden A/S (commonly abbreviated D/S Norden or NORDEN) is a Danish shipping company operating in the dry cargo and tanker segment worldwide.

 The company headquarters are located in Copenhagen, Denmark and the company is listed on the Copenhagen Stock Exchange.

 History

+Early years

-NORDEN is one of Denmark's oldest shipping companies, founded in 1871 by Mads Christian Holm.
+D/S Norden is one of Denmark's oldest shipping companies, founded in 1871 by Mads Christian Holm.
 It was named after its first vessel, a Glasgow-built steamship.
 The company is composed of a dry cargo and a tanker division.

+Merger with D/S Orient

+In the years after World War II, D/S Norden entered into an operational collaboration with D/S Orient.
+In 1946 Orient began to buy shares.
+The acquisitions continued until Orient in 1955 was granted the status of majority shareholder in D/S Norden.
+The majority shareholder of D/S Orient was another shipping company, A/S Motortramp, founded on 15 July 1925 by Orient's vice-chairman Arnold Eugen Reimann.

+In 1962, Orient's director Aage A. Tonboe became D/S Norden's 4th CEO, and immediately.